CERN/CAiMIRA/caimira/docs/mkdocs/docs/root/installation.md

             pwd

         To navigate between directories, the `cd` instruction should be used.
-For example, if one is in the `sphinx` directory and wants to go back to `docs`, the command to be executed would typically be this one:
+For example, if one is in the `caimira/docs/sphinx` directory and wants to go up to `caimira/docs`, the command to be executed would typically be:

             cd ..

-        As the `sphinx` directory is `caimira/docs/sphinx`, to go back to `caimira/docs` one would typically just need to go back one level by using the `..` definition.

-        On the other way around, to navigate from the `docs` to the `sphinx` directory, the command to be executed would typically be this one:
+        Conversely, to navigate from the `caimira/docs` to its `caimira/docs/sphinx` subdirectory, the command to be executed would be:

             cd sphinx